 Multiple Sclerosis Fellowship (Minnesota)

-The Multiple Sclerosis Fellowship Program at Mayo Clinic in Rochester provides one year of advanced training in the diagnosis, treatment and clinical research of patients with immune-mediated disorders of the central nervous system.
+The Multiple Sclerosis Fellowship at Mayo Clinic's campus in Rochester, Minnesota, provides one year of advanced training in the diagnosis, treatment and clinical research of patients with immune-mediated disorders of the central nervous system (CNS).
 A second year of fellowship may be considered depending on your clinical and research interests and long-term career goals.

 This program emphasizes: